github/docs/content/education/manage-coursework-with-github-classroom/teach-with-github-classroom/editing-an-assignment.md

     Additionally, you can edit or delete existing autograding tests with {% octicon "pencil" aria-label="The pencil icon" %} or {% octicon "trash" aria-label="The trash icon" %}.

+1. To add new protected path, in the "Protected file paths" section, type out the file or path and click **Add path**.

+    Additionally, delete existing protected paths by clicking {% octicon "trash" aria-label="The trash icon" %}.

+    {% note %}

+    **Note:** If you remove a protected file path, the "Protected file(s) modified" label will be removed from any submissions that edited files in that path

+    {% endnote %}

 1. To turn feedback pull requests on or off, select or deselect **Enable feedback pull requests**.

     {% note %}